 - We prefer wide-mouth water bottles because we love loading up our bottles with ice on hot summer days and the convenience factor when it comes time to clean the bottle.
 Other bottles require a bottle brush to clean and take longer to dry.

 - We’re fans of the wide carry handle.

 - Last but not least, the fact that the spout lid is also leakproof is a major selling point, especially if you plan to use the bottle for hiking, backpacking, or travel.

 - The bottle lacks the visual appeal of its competitors, and the colors aren’t exciting compared to other options out there.

-- The negative temperature retention reports are a dealbreaker for us.
-Too many current owners reported that the bottle doesn’t keep hot and cold beverages for the advertised time.
+- The temperature retention times are a dealbreaker for us.
 Depending on how important temperature retention is to you, you may want to skip the Takeya bottle.

 Final Score: 7/10

 Takeya vs YETI vs CamelBak vs Hydro Flask

 - The YETI Rambler is the only bottle of the four that is dishwasher safe